-The Brazilian CPF was created at first to help the Revenue Services to identify taxpayers.
-Each enrolled person is uniquely identified by an 11-digit number.
-As time went by, it became more than that – nowadays, it is the primary identification of any Brazilian national, foreigner, resident, or non-resident who wishes to conduct any kind of business in the country.
+The CPF in Brazil identifies taxpayers, but it’s becoming more than that.
+Nowadays, it is the primary identification of any Brazilian national, foreigner, resident, or non-resident who wishes to conduct any kind of business in the country.

 Is there any difference between the CPF and CNPJ?

 Yes, there is a difference between the Brazilian CPF and the CNPJ.
 The CPF is for natural persons, or individual human beings.

 However, the Cadastro Nacional de Pessoa Jurídica (CNPJ)—which is Portuguese for “National Registry of Juridical Persons”—is meant to identify companies, NGOs, political parties, societies, foundations, churches, or any other legal entities that can’t be categorized as an individual.

 The CNPJ is a 13-character unique identification number that recognizes businesses and other types of juridical arrangements within the Receita Federal do Brasil.

 For an individual to open or control a company, they must have a valid Brazilian CPF first and then can apply for a CNPJ.

 The main function of the CPF in Brazil is to identify natural persons within the Receita Federal do Brasil.
 This means, the CPF registers a person living in or doing any business in Brazil.

 You will need a CPF ID number in case you: